James Mitchell

 Who May Benefit the Most

-People with mild stamina decline who are already working on sleep, hydration, diet, and movement often find supplementation easier to evaluate and more consistent.
+Men with mild stamina decline who are already working on sleep, hydration, diet, and movement often find supplementation easier to evaluate and more consistent.
+If your stamina issues are tied to a specific limitation like prolonging sexual activity, matching the supplement to that goal matters even more.

 When Supplements May Not Be Enough